nature-heart-software/izabela/guides/onboarding/how-to-use-as-audio-input.md

 # How to use Izabela as an audio input?

-Izabela can be used as an audio input on any application that can receive audio from a microphone.
+Izabela can be used as an audio input on any application that can receive audio inputs.

 You only need 2 things to make this work:

 - A virtual audio cable installed
-- Configure the virtual audio cable as an audio output in Izabela
+- The virtual audio cable configured as an audio output in Izabela

 ## Install a virtual audio cable